litestar-org/litestar/docs/usage/11-data-transfer-objects.md

 ## Add New Fields

-You add fields that do not exist in the original model by passing in a `field_defintions` dictionary.
+You add fields that do not exist in the original model by passing in a `field_definitions` dictionary.
 This dictionary should have field names as keys, and a tuple following the format supported by the [pydantic create_model helper](https://pydantic-docs.helpmanual.io/usage/models/#dynamic-model-creation):

 1. For required fields use a tuple of type + ellipsis, for example `(str, ...)`.